afcarl/Sexy-Time-Markov-Model/README.md

 Sexy-Time-Markov-Model
 ======================

-A Markov model for sex!
+A Markov model for simulating sex!

 <p><b>To run:</b><p>
 <p>1.
 Download the .zip (to the right) containing all of the files found in the GitHub repository.</p>